obere4u/boximageshadows/README.md

 ## Options

-Imageshadow supports 2 options, both of which are optional:
+boximageshadows supports 2 options, both of which are optional:

 * *shadow_type* - _hard | soft_ (Defaults to soft)
 * *padding* - _boolean_ (Default to false)